joe-irving/defundclimatechaos/index.md

     COP26 opens on Sunday in Glasgow and on 6th November the COP26 coalition have called a [Global Day for Climate Justice](https://cop26coalition.org/gda/) with mass marches, rallies and actions around the world.

+    ### In London?

+    Join us back at the Bank of England at 12pm on 6th November for the [Climate Reparations Block](https://climatereparations.uk/#join).

     ### In Glasgow?

     Join the Global Day of Action for Climate Justice in Glasgow from 11.30am: